 I have been a mental health counselor since I graduated in September 2013 with a Master’s in Clinical Mental Health Counseling from Antioch University Seattle.
 My professional counseling experience includes work with LGBTQIA people, homeless youth and adults, people with chronic mental illness, and people who have been incarcerated or sentenced for criminal charges.
 Liberation, connection, and aliveness are core values in my work.
 I honor the search for meaning and deep connection and recognize it takes a variety of forms.

 I affirm our innate right to determine our sexual, romantic, and gender identities; to choose the relationships that affirm us; and to explore our sexuality, romantic love, and friendship needs through consensual, loving, conscious, and mature connections.
-We have an innate right to autonomy in living the gender identity and embodiment that is congruent with our experience of self.
-It is not my job to decide what that is for you; rather it is my job to support you in discovering and manifesting your truth in yourself.
+We have an innate right to autonomy in creating a life that reflects our experience of self, and experiencing coercion in any direction disrupts that autonomy.
+It is not my job to decide for you what is your gender or sexual orientation—that is for you.
+My job is to help you explore your thoughts and feelings, as well as your options, and determine the best path forward.

 I have a Master of Arts in Clinical Mental Health Counseling from Antioch University Seattle.
 I practice in Seattle, Washington, via telehealth.
 I am a Licensed Mental Health Counselor (LH60608531).